TotallyMoney Momentum design system

 Master files

-In addition to the three UI libraries and their accompanying documentation, another important part of the Momentum design system is our set of master files.
-These contain the key screens from our web app, native app and public website experiences.
-I created and regularly maintain these files to act as a 'source of truth' for our live product.
-They are organised as a hierarchical diagram, as shown below.
+In addition to the three UI libraries and their accompanying documentation, another important part of the Momentum design system was our set of master files.
+These contained the key screens from our web app, native app and public website experiences.
+I created and regularly maintained these files to act as a 'source of truth' for the live product.
+They were organised as a hierarchical diagram, as shown below.

 The native app master file